kdcgarber/TRS-IO-for-the-Model-1/README.md

 idf.py fullclean<br>
 make BOARD=trs-io-m1-v14 build<br>

+The build show errors but if it completes, it should be good.<br>
+At the bottom of its output it lists the command to run and the port needs to be changed to match the correct port<br>

 Sometimes doing the flash fails.
-If it does, just try it again and it will load<br>
+If it does, just try it again and it will load<br><br>
 ~/esp/esp-idf/components/esptool_py/esptool/esptool.py -p /dev/ttyUSB0  -b 460800 --before default_reset --after hard_reset --chip esp32  write_flash --flash_mode dio --flash_size detect --flash_freq 40m 0x1000 build/bootloader/bootloader.bin 0x8000 build/partition_table/partition-table.bin 0x10000 build/trs-io.bin 0x190000 build/html.bin<br>

 <br><br><br>